 It’s not a perfect game, I know.
 When it first released in 2008 I remember that, despite its mostly positive reviews, Mirror’s Edge had its fair share of significant criticisms as well, many of them entirely valid.
-It was short (you can tell it was 2008 because that really mattered), and there were too many moments where you’d encounter repeated and frustrating deaths that would sap the game of its speedy lifeblood.
+Folks said it was too short (you can tell it was 2008 because that really mattered), and there were too many moments where you’d encounter repeated and frustrating deaths that would sap the game of its speedy lifeblood.
 Oh, and the combat sucked.

 Time has been kind to Mirror’s Edge and its best intentions, though, and the last thing it needs now is my help defending it.
 It even (belatedly, and regrettably) got a sequel.

 But as good as it was, I think the most remarkable thing about Mirror’s Edge is that it’s still good, and just keeps getting better with age.

 Partly, I think, this is on me.
 I’ve played Mirror’s Edge so many times that even with year-long breaks in between runs I can instantly recall routes and navigate its twisting corridors without getting lost, which isolates me from many of the game’s bigger problems.
 You don’t need to worry about combat, for example, if you know the best path to just sprint past the bad guys.

 Another contributor is the game’s visuals.
 There’s nothing terribly fancy going on in Mirror’s Edge, at least not at first glance: there aren’t many weather effects, not much goes BOOM and there’s rarely another human being on the screen.
 All you ever really see while you’re running is crisp, clean architecture and a colour palette designed as much to aid the player on their runs as it was to just look cool.